12 Post-Holiday Recipes to Help Get You Back On Track

 *This post may contain affiliate links.
 Read my disclaimer here.

-Don’t worry!
-This year is gonna be great!
-These 12 post-holiday recipes will help get you right back on track.
-Plus 4 easy steps for self-care in the New Year.
+These 12 post-holiday recipes will help get you right back on track so you can start the new year strong and motivated!
+Plus 4 easy tips for self-care in January.

 Well, that was fun!
 The cozy holiday parties, the gargantuan meals – and that last epic bacchanal on New Year’s Eve were exactly what we needed to connect with friends and family and have some fun 🙂